steveferreiraguerra/PLTMLE/README.md

 # PLTMLE

 This repository contains sample R code to execute the pooled LTMLE algorithm, developped by Petersen *et al.* (2014).
 This code is similar to the one implemented in the *ltmleMSM* function in the *ltmle* R package version 1-1.0 developped by Schwab *et al.* (2013).
 However, this code is specific to the discretization problem presented in the manuscript "Impact of discretization of the timeline for longitudinal causal inference methods".
 The provided code is for a two time-point example and is presented as raw steps to illustrate the corresponding pooled LTMLE algorithm.
+Hence, it is not optimal, since it aims to intuitively present the algorithm step by step.

 The function PLTMLE2TP_CV serves to compute the cross-validated variance of the pooled LTMLE estimate.
-Note that one can obtain the estimate by simply running the first part of the code, i.e. on the training data only.
+Note that one can obtain the estimate from the MSM by simply running the first part of the code, i.e. on the training data only.

 ### References